Your browser version is no longer supported. Please consider updating.

 Disadvantages

-The biggest setback of pictures produced in a studio is that they lack natural elements.
+The biggest setback of studio-produced pictures is that they lack natural elements.
 While you can introduce some of these features using a green screen, they are pretty different.

 A studio has restricted space; even the larger studios can be tight after setting up lights, props, and other gear.